Antony Blinken: Obama administration

-From 2009 to 2013, Blinken was Deputy Assistant to the President and National Security Advisor to the Vice President.
+From 2009 to 2013, Blinken was deputy assistant to the president and National Security Advisor to the Vice President.
 In this position he helped craft U.S. policy on Afghanistan, Pakistan, and the nuclear program of Iran.
-Blinken was sworn in as Deputy National Security Advisor, succeeding Denis McDonough, on January 20, 2013.
+Blinken was sworn in as deputy national security advisor, succeeding Denis McDonough, on January 20, 2013.

 On November 7, 2014, President Obama announced that he would nominate Blinken for the deputy secretary post, replacing the retiring William J. Burns.
 On December 16, 2014, Blinken was confirmed as Deputy Secretary of State by the Senate by a vote of 55 to 38.

 Of Obama's 2011 decision to kill Osama bin Laden, Blinken said "I've never seen a more courageous decision made by a leader."
 A 2013 profile described him as "one of the government's key players in drafting Syria policy", for which he served as a public face.
 Blinken was influential in formulating the Obama administration's response to the annexation of Crimea by the Russian Federation in the aftermath of the 2014 Ukrainian revolution.

 Blinken supported the 2011 military intervention in Libya and the supply of weapons to Syrian rebels.
 He condemned the 2016 Turkish coup d'état attempt and expressed support for the democratically elected Turkish government and its institutions, but also criticized the 2016–present purges in Turkey.
 In April 2015, Blinken voiced support for the Saudi Arabian–led intervention in Yemen.
 He said that "as part of that effort, we have expedited weapons deliveries, we have increased our intelligence sharing, and we have established a joint coordination planning cell in the Saudi operation centre."

 Blinken worked with Biden on requests for American money to replenish Israel's arsenal of Iron Dome interceptor missiles during the 2014 Israel–Gaza conflict.
 In May 2015, Blinken criticized the persecution of Muslims in Myanmar and warned Myanmar's leaders about the dangers of anti-Muslim legislation, saying that Rohingya Muslims "should have a path to citizenship.
 The uncertainty that comes from not having any status is one of the things that may drive people to leave."

-In June 2015, Blinken claimed that more than ten thousand ISIL fighters had been killed by American-led airstrikes against the Islamic State since a U.S.-led coalition launched a campaign against it nine months ago.
+In June 2015, Blinken claimed that more than ten thousand ISIL fighters had been killed by American-led airstrikes against the Islamic State since a U.S.-led coalition launched a campaign against it nine months previously.